 Music had been part of my life from the time I was 8 years old, singing in the church choir.
 My mom (and dad, I later found out) were both musicians.

-I gave my life to Jesus Christ in 1996 in the midst of my very stressful computer career.
+I was saved by the grace of God in 1997.
 And as much as I would love to say that in an instant my life was totally transformed, fireworks went off, lights flashed, angels flew around the room, that was not the case.
-I’ve heard some of those stories about how people were instantly changed the moment they gave their life to Christ, but this did not happen to me.
 God works in each of us in different ways – He meets us where we are.
-The process of sanctification is a life-long journey, and God has definitely changed me in ways I never would have dreamed 20 years ago.
 But, as with everyone who calls Jesus as Savior, I am a work in progress, and will be until The Lord brings me home.
 Amen!

-Anyway, in 2000 I decided to start over.
-I started teaching voice lessons in my home part-time.
+Anyway, in 2000 I started teaching voice lessons in my home part-time.
 So after working all day I would come home and teach a few clients in the evening a few nights a week.
-That grew larger and I finally left the computer gig completly to teach full-time.
-Yay!
+That grew larger and I finally started teaching full time in 2006.
 I’ve been teaching steadily ever since, even after becoming a full-time music minister.
 It’s just a great joy to watch people, especially young people, grow in confidence and ability because I was able to teach them something that would not only make them better singers, but better people too.
-Wow!

-I also really enjoy composing and orchestrating music for theatre.
+I also really enjoy composing and orchestrating music for theater.
 My most significant projects as orchestrator were orchestrating the entire scores of three original musicals, Amelia Earhart, Jane Eyre, and my most recent project, Sleepy Hollow.
 I really enjoyed those projects and would love to do more.
 Ultimately I would love to compose music for stage, film, and TV.
-You can hear some of my instrumental pieces on my MUSIC page.
+You can hear some of my instrumental pieces on my website, http:bradrmusic.com/music.

-In 1994 I was in my first theatre production.
-A strange Thorton Wilder play called The Skin of Our Teeth.
-Well, I caught the acting bug, and started doing more shows, and actually studied acting for a year or so.
-Now I’m an award-winning veteran stage actor, having appeared in many lead roles such as Psuedolus in A Funny Thing Happened On The Way To The Forum, as Lt.(jg) Douglas Roberts in Mister Roberts, and Luther Billis in South Pacific.
+On top of everything else, I am an award-winning stage actor, having appeared in many lead roles such as Psuedolus in A Funny Thing Happened On The Way To The Forum, as Lt.(jg) Douglas Roberts in Mister Roberts, and Luther Billis in South Pacific.
 My favorite roles are as C.S.
 Lewis in Shadowlands, and Jean Valjean in Les Miserables.
 Those were very challenging roles and really fun to do.